The 411 on Denison Admission Interviews

 You will be given the same consideration in the admission process regardless of who interviews you.
 But that doesn’t mean you might not have a preference.
 Alumni are great resources to help you understand the spirit of Denison.

 Absolutely not.
-At Denison, an interview is an interview, and this is particularly true in the midst of a global pandemic.
-We will take a conversation with you in whatever form we can get!
+At Denison, an interview is an interview.
+We are happy to have a conversation with you in whatever form best suits you!

 While optional, interviews are evaluative, so they are considered a part of your application to Denison.
 The admission officers who read your application will have the interview notes available to them as part of that review, and they will read those notes alongside the rest of your application.
 This is why it’s important for us to learn things about you in the interview that aren’t as prominent in your application.
 Throughout the application, our goal is to understand if you are academically prepared for Denison, and to understand what you will contribute to our residential community inside and outside of the classroom.

 Look, we would love to chat all day.
 Unfortunately, with over 9,000 applications, unless we learn how to self-multiply, that’s just not feasible, so everyone is limited to one interview.

 We do ask that you turn your video on during virtual interviews.
 We would have loved to meet in person, and we want this experience to come as close to an in-person interview as possible.

 There’s no need to do a Denison interview if you’re planning to submit an InitialView or Vericant Interview.
 The one advantage of a Denison interview is that you’ll be able to ask us questions about our campus community.